4alltecnologia/Digital-Commerce/source/Android.html.md

 ---
-title: 4 Pay - Mobile Payment - Android - 1.0
+title: Digital Commerce - Android - 1.0

 language_tabs:
-  - html: HTML
-  - javascript
-  - shell
-  - json

 toc_footers:
   - <a href='http://4all.com'>4all.com</a>